EasonJackson/DesignPatterns/README.md

 #### State Pattern

 State pattern is used for dynamic behaviors according to the current state within the class.
+It is important to use this pattern for two major purpose:

+1. State changes cause method behavior changes
+2. Method invoking shall lead to interchanges between states, similar to an automata.

+Most typical example: vending machine, ATM.

 [Example of state pattern]()